Google Ads begins with a goal and a campaign.

 Why choose Smart campaigns

-- Advanced optimization: Google optimizes your ads and targeting for you.
+- Advanced optimisation: Google optimises your ads and targeting for you.

 Shopping campaigns are product listings that are ideal if you’re a retailer looking to sell your product inventory.
 Shopping ads appear on search results and the Google Shopping tab.